CodyNicholson/Backend_Development_Notes/Software_Development_Process/Phases_of_Software_Development/5_Maintenance.md

 ***

-If you rerelease the software after going through the three step process and then there are new errors, these errors are called regression errors
+If you re-release the software after going through the three step process and then there are new errors, these errors are called regression errors

 Regression errors are among the most expensive errors to fix